-If you don’t have a microplane don’t worry!
+If you don’t have a Microplane don’t worry!
 I am going to show you 2 other ways you can get a good orange zest.
-One using a box grater and the other using a vegetable peeler for when you are really in a bind.
+One uses a box grater and the other uses a vegetable peeler for when you are really in a bind.

 1. Wash the orange

 Always wash your oranges or any citrus fruit before you use it, even when you are not using the peel.

 You want to make sure you run it under cool water rubbing it gently to get off any chemicals or bacteria that might be on the peel from the farm or transport.

 Some people don’t think it is not necessary if you are just going to cut it and not use the outside but the truth is when you cut it into the skin you are just dragging those bacteria into the fruit.
 So it is best to always wash them or use a vegetable spray before you start.

 2. Zest the orange with a Microplane

 The best way to zest your orange is with a Microplane.
 They are easy to use and help you get just the orange off and not get into the white pith.

 When using a Microplane you want to hold the handle and stand it on on your cutting board with the flat edge as your base.
 Simply take your orange with your other hand and slide it down the metal plate on the front.